 When your $3,500 rooftop air-conditioning unit goes out in the middle of a heat wave, you can either melt or deal with an unexpected cash outlay.
-And units installed on top of a three-story townhouse with no walk-up access will cost a bit more than usual to replace.
+And if the unit is installed on top of your building (and with no convenient walk-up access), it’ll cost a bit more than usual to replace, adding insult to injury.

 Or maybe some creep sideswipes you at a stop sign and then drives off.
 Your car insurance won’t pony up until you can cover the deductible.
-Of course, the police never found the perp, even though you recorded his license plate number.
-Something tells you they never really looked.
+Of course, the police will never find the perp, even though you recorded his license plate number.
+As such, you’ll have to pay out of pocket — again.

-Just for giggles, let’s say that vandals break your plate-glass windows.
+Alternatively, let’s suppose that vandals break your plate-glass windows.
 The repair sets you back $500 at a time when you least expected it.

 Got an Emergency?
 Avoid Payday Loans!